-When left undisturbed (such as applied into cracks/crevasses or into your walls through outlets), CimeXa remains effective for at least 10 years making this a great long-term solution.
+When left undisturbed (such as applied into cracks/crevasses or into your walls through outlets or under carpets), CimeXa remains effective for at least 10 years making this a great long-term solution.

 In case you needed more benefits, this product works not only on bed bugs, but also on spiders, fleas, ticks, lice, roaches, ants, firebrats, silverfish, drywood termites and mites.

 Diatomaceous Earth (often referred to as just “DM”) is another kind of dust-product that similarly acts on bed bugs when they come into contact with it.
 At a microscopic level DM looks like shards of glass.
 It attaches to the bed bugs and cuts their exoskeleton, leading to a death very similar to CimeXa where the bug dehydrates and dies.